ChorusOne/solido/SECURITY.md

 ## Reporting a vulnerability

 Lido for Solana has a bug bounty program managed by Immunefi at
-<https://immunefi.com/bounty/solido/>.
+<https://immunefi.com/bounty/lidoforsolana/>.
 Bounties are funded by the
 [Lido DAO][dao].

 **Please report any security-sensitive issues through Immunefi’s secure platform.**

-After you report an issue, you can expect a response from Immunefi within TODO days.
+After you report an issue, you can generally expect a response from Immunefi within 24 hours.
 They will triage the issue, and contact the Solido development team if they determine that the report is valid.
 If the issue is critical, Immunefi has the means to reach us quickly.

 If a vulnerability requires deploying a new version on-chain, we will prepare this new version privately, and reach out to the [multisig][multisig] members